 Plage de Gigaro

 It is the biggest sandy beach in la Croix Valmer.
 To get to this beach there is a little rocky coastal path that takes you past lots of little coves.
 This is a fabulous beach for spending sunny days with your family and even the evening to watch the incredible sunsets.
-The beach is surveyed by life guards, has disabled access, pay and display parking and somewhere to eat.
+The beach is surveyed by life guards, has disabled access, pay and display parking and a place to eat.

 LA CROIX VALMER (...)

 The less known neighboring beach just to the west of the Plage de Gigaro, this is a big sandy beach that is almost half a kilometre long.
 The beach boasts beautiful white sand and a gentle slope down to the crystal clear water.
-This is beach is public with certain sections that are private.
+This beach is public with certain sections that are private.
 There are places to eat but parking is a little bit limited.

 Plage de Sylvabelle